Center for Teaching Excellence Opens at Assumption

 The Center held its first “Brown Bag” lunch in October, during which faculty discussed the impact of learning spaces on campus and the importance of the physical classroom as a site for teaching and learning.
 Other events, like on- and off-campus conferences, will provide faculty an opportunity to showcase and share new, effective teaching methods and strategies.

-“The Center’s resources will help faculty learn more about the great teaching already happening at Assumption College and build collegiality among them to create the best foundation for higher education,” Lang said.
+“The Center’s resources will help faculty learn more about the great teaching already happening at Assumption and build collegiality among them to create the best foundation for higher education,” Lang said.